 Unlike the use of pipes, underground storage tanks, and treatment plants that collect and clean stormwater - green stormwater infrastructure uses natural processes like rain gardens and cisterns to slow, capture, and clean polluted runoff before it harms our lakes, rivers, and streams.
 It also helps add color and beauty to our homes and communities.

 By installing green stormwater infrastructure in our public spaces, King County can help reduce pollution entering waterbodies, reduce the need for large, industrial water treatment and storage facilities, and add greenery and beauty to our neighborhoods.
 Cities around the country are increasingly turning to “green” infrastructure as an effective way to control stormwater and reduce pollution.
 View resources to learn more.

 More about the University Green Stormwater Infrastructure Project

-The project will have three major phases: alternatives analysis, design, and construction.
+The project would have three major phases: alternatives analysis, design, and construction.

-In this “alternatives analysis” phase the project will compare different options for doing green stormwater infrastructure in terms of cost-effectiveness, community impacts, and sustainability.
-By the end of this process, the County will have chosen an option or options to install and aims to work out how much green stormwater infrastructure can be built in the basin.
+In this “alternatives analysis” phase the project would compare different options for doing green stormwater infrastructure in terms of cost-effectiveness, community impacts, and sustainability.
+By the end of this process, the County would have chosen an option or options to install and would work out how much green stormwater infrastructure can be built in the basin.

-The County will share its technical evaluation of the green stormwater infrastructure solutions with the public, and ask for feedback.
-Based on the technical evaluation and community feedback, the County will adjust the plans to create the best alternative(s).
-That choice will help determine the project’s design and construction of GSI in the Project Area.
-This thorough process ensures that the green stormwater infrastructure installed will meet the needs of controlling stormwater by reducing combined sewer overflows and the needs of the community.
+The County would share its technical evaluation of the green stormwater infrastructure solutions with the public, and ask for feedback.
+Based on the technical evaluation and community feedback, the County would adjust the plans to create the best alternative(s).
+That choice would help determine the project’s design and construction of GSI in the Project Area.
+This thorough process ensures that the green stormwater infrastructure installed would meet the needs of controlling stormwater by reducing combined sewer overflows and the needs of the community.
 View the public involvement page.

 Contact Dana West, Community Services, at:Dana.West@kingcounty.gov